Grade0/PR2_Project-OCaML/README.md

 #### PROGRAMMING II – A.Y.
 2019-20 | Second Project
 <br>

-**Target:** The project aims to apply the concepts and techniques of Functional programming examined during the course.  , and consists in the design and implementation of some software modules.
+**Target:** The project aims to apply the concepts and techniques of Functional programming examined during the course.
 **Description:** Design and development of an interpreter in Ocaml